-Free walk-in biostatistics consultation is available every Wednesday from 3 P.M. to 5 P.M. and every Thursday from 1 P.M. to 3 P.M. in the Altman CTRI Building, Room L2 EG 12, Phone: 858-822-1837 (Wednesday) and 858-822-1826 (Thursday).
+New Walk-in Hours: Free walk-in biostatistics consultation is available every Wednesday from 3 P.M. to 5 P.M. and every Thursday from 1 P.M. to 3 P.M. in the Altman CTRI Building, Second Floor East G12/H13, Phone: 858-822-1837 (Wednesday) and 858-822-1826 (Thursday).
 No appointment is necessary; assistance is provided on a first-come, first-served basis.
 Note: these are intended as quick consults (typically within an hour) and sometimes serve educational purposes; they are not part of the finalized Quality Control work we provide that should be included in proposals and publications, etc.

 Considerations of co-authorship should be based on intellectual and research contributions, which include design, analysis, and interpretation, regardless of compensation.
 For more on authorship guidelines, see International Committee of Medical Journal Editors uniform requirements for manuscripts.